Healthcare in Pakistan: Cancer care

 Major cancer centers in Pakistan include the Shaukat Khanum Memorial Cancer Hospital and Research Center in Karachi, Lahore and Peshawar, Aga Khan University Hospital in Karachi and the National Institute of Blood Diseases (NIBD) in Karachi.
+Shifa International Hospital in Islamabad, Institute of Nuclear Medicine and Radiotherapy, Gujranwala, Multan, Quetta and Faisalabad.

 Obesity

-Obesity in Pakistan is a health issue that has effected Moaz concern only in the past few years.
+Obesity in Pakistan is a health issue that has effected concern only in the past few years.
 Urbanisation and an unhealthy, energy-dense diet (the high presence of oil and fats in Pakistani cooking), as well as changing lifestyles, are among the root causes contributing to obesity in the country.
-According to a list of the world's "fattest countries" published on Forbes, Pakistan is ranked 165 (out of 194 countries) in terms of its overweight population, with 22.2% of individuals over the age of 15 crossing the threshold of obesity.
+According to a list of the world's "fattest countries" published on Forbes, Pakistan is ranked 99 (out of 194 countries) in terms of its overweight population, with 22.2% of individuals over the age of 15 crossing the threshold of obesity.
 This ratio roughly corresponds with other studies, which state one-in-four Pakistani adults as being overweight.
 According to the research paper published on PubMed, in Pakistan, 25% of people are either obese or overweight.
-Moreover, according to the 2016 stats by World Health Organization (WHO), 3.3% of males and 6.4% of females in Pakistan are suffering from obesity.
+Moreover, according to the 2016 stats by WHO, 3.3% of males and 6.4% of females in Pakistan are suffering from obesity.

 Research indicates that people living in large cities in Pakistan are more exposed to the risks of obesity as compared to those in the rural countryside.
 Women also naturally have higher rates of obesity as compared to men.
 Pakistan also has the highest percentage of people with diabetes in South Asia.

 According to one study, fat is more dangerous for South Asians than for Caucasians because the fat tends to cling to organs like the liver instead of the skin.